Skip to main content

 4. Adjust the tone to your level

-A junior letter should sound trainable and precise.
-A senior one should sound calm, current, and useful under pressure.
-An internship version should show structure, curiosity, and coachability.
+A junior cover letter should sound trainable and precise.
+A senior letter should be calm, up-to-date, and reliable under pressure.
+For internships, highlight structure, curiosity, and a willingness to learn.

 See the difference